 40 g of the nutrient broth agar was dissolved in 2000 ml of DW and sterilized using an autoclave at 121 °C for 25 minutes.
-Then, it was cooled to 60 °C, and 26ml of cooled media was poured onto the plate and allowed to solidify before being kept in dark conditions at four °C for future experiments.
+Then, it was coldish to 60 °C, and 26ml of chilled media was poured onto the plate, which was then let to harden before being kept in dark conditions at four °C for future experiments.
 A diffusion approach was used to evaluate the ability of TPLS as an antibacterial agent using MTLPS, DTLPS, and HTLPS.
 To test the antibacterial capabilities, the inhibition zone of bacteria was studied.
 10 mL of bacterial culture was used to observe the culture of both bacterium strains.
 For 24 hours, the MLPS, DLPS, and HLPS were cultured at 37°C in a 100mL bacterial culture dispersed over nutrient agar plates.
 The inhibitory zone was then calculated.